How we pick tunes at weddingsCategories About us. Podcast.

 Picking music on the night

 Guest requests can work really well or not at all.
-I always check with clients ahead of time if they’re happy for me to take and play requests – they answer is often “yes, but within our brief”.
-If I’m not able to play a guest request as it doesn’t fit the brief or isn’t appropriate for that part of the night, I’ll usually ask if there’s anything else they’d like to hear.
+We always check with clients ahead of time if they’re happy for us to take and play requests – their answer is often “yes, but within our brief”.
+If we’re not able to play a guest request as it doesn’t fit the brief or isn’t appropriate for that part of the night, we’ll usually ask if there’s anything else they’d like to hear.